NNPDF/apfelcomb/README.md

 The defaults are configured assuming that both the nnpdfcpp and applgrid repositories are located at `../`

-With these paths set, compiling the APFELgrid code should be as simple as
+With these paths set, compiling the APFELcomb code should be as simple as
 ```Shell
 make
 ```